swiftlang/swift-evolution/proposals/nnnn-distributed-actors.md

 The `resignIdentity` call, has two situations in which it may be called:

 - As first thing in the actor's `deinit`.
+- During an user-defined designated `init` during which the initialization of the actor _fails before the actor is fully initialized_.

 If no user-defined designated initializer is provided, a default initializer is synthesized that requires a named parameter `transport` of type `ActorTransport`, i.e., `init(transport:)`.
 The access level of the synthesized init is the same as the distributed actor declaration (i.e. for an internal distributed actor, the init is internal, and public for a public one).
 As with other nominal types, this initializer is only synthesized by the compiler if all stored properties can be default-initialized.